technusm1/SweetieTestBrowser/README.md

 - Just a barebones browser that works.
 - `target=_blank` hyperlinks supported.
 - File selection and upload supported.
+- Toolbar customization supported.
+- Multi-window support, including dragging a tab from one window to another.

 ## Limitations
-- Toolbar is not customizable.
-- Basically any features one would expect from a modern web browser, including downloading, multi-window support and tab shifting, haven't been implemented yet.
-I have a mind to incorporate the downloading part using another one of my projects: MK-Downloader, but its written in SwiftUI (the challenge required AppKit).
+- Basically any features one would expect from a modern web browser, such as downloading content etc., haven't been implemented yet.
+I have a mind to incorporate this feature using another one of my projects: MK-Downloader, but its written in SwiftUI (the challenge required AppKit).

 ## Installation
 - Download the latest version of the app (DMG) from this link: https://github.com/technusm1/SweetieTestBrowser/releases/download/1.0-alpha1/SweetieTestBrowser.dmg